zaid1442011/scratch-cloud-variable-sync/README.md

 These instructions are for Unix-based operating systems only (macOS, BSD, and Linux).

-1. The first step is to clone the repository or download the [.zip file](https://github.com/zaid1442011/scratch-cloud-variable-sync/archive/refs/heads/main.zip) of the repository.
-By opening the terminal and typing:
+1. (Recommended for end users) The first step is to clone the repository or download the [.zip file](https://github.com/zaid1442011/scratch-cloud-variable-sync/releases) here.
+(Recommended for developers)By opening the terminal and typing:

 ```sh
 git clone https://github.com/zaid1442011/scratch-cloud-variable-sync.git
 ```

-If you don't have git, [install it](https://git-scm.com/downloads) or extract the [.zip file](https://github.com/zaid1442011/scratch-cloud-variable-sync/archive/refs/heads/main.zip) to the home folder.
+If you don't have git, [install it](https://git-scm.com/downloads) or extract the [.zip file](https://github.com/zaid1442011/scratch-cloud-variable-sync/releases) to the home folder.

 2. Change directory to the repository: